Emergency Medical Services Integration; Emergency Medical Services Enhancement for Neighbor Islands and Rural Areas

 Consequently, the purpose of this part is to appropriate funds to the department of health to provide emergency advanced life support ambulance service to the residents of Hawaiian Ocean View Estates on the island of Hawaii.

-SECTION 14.
-There is appropriated out of the emergency medical services special fund the sum of $ , or so much thereof as may be necessary for fiscal year 2004-2005, to provide emergency advanced life support ambulance service to the residents of Hawaiian Ocean View Estates on the island of Hawaii; provided that no funds shall be made available under this part unless the county of Hawaii provides $ for the purpose for which this sum is appropriated.
+SECTION 11.
+There is appropriated out of the general revenues of the State of Hawaii the sum of $ , or so much thereof as may be necessary for fiscal year 2003-2004, to provide emergency advanced life support ambulance service to the residents of Hawaiian Ocean View Estates on the island of Hawaii; provided that no funds shall be made available under this part unless the county of Hawaii provides $ for the purpose for which this sum is appropriated.

 The sum appropriated shall be expended by the department of health for the purposes of this part; provided that any emergency advanced life support ambulance and its crews shall be based at the fire station constructed by the volunteer fire department in Hawaiian Ocean View Estates.

 SECTION 12.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.